yukinak/MapExif-colab/README.md

 ```

 ## Notes
-- Works with iPhone images (HEIC) as well as other formats containing GPS EXIF metadata.
+- Works with HEIC images as well as other formats containing GPS EXIF metadata.
 - If an image lacks GPS information, it will be skipped with a warning message.
-- Altitude extraction may vary depending on EXIF data availability.

 ## License
 MIT License